nutchanon-c/steganography-client-python/README.md

 ## Attributes for ABE

-Currently, the attribute is fixed but you can change the attribute(s) in `line 132` in `main.py`.
+Currently, the attribute is fixed for testing purposes, but you can change the attribute(s) in `line 132` in `main.py`.
 If you want to use a different attribute, you would need to generate a new ABE key and change the key path on `line 304` in `main.py` as well.

 ## Generating CP-ABE Keys